sgmurphy/wordpress-plugins/blocksy-companion/readme.txt

 vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/blocksy-companion)

 == Changelog ==
+2.0.57: 2024-07-04
+- Fix: Multi site crashes with Companion file referenced when Blocksy theme is attempted to be activated
+- Fix: Trending Posts extension gets stuck if a selected post type gets un-registered

 2.0.56: 2024-06-27
 - Fix: Fixed an issue when dashboard bulk select was not working properly